bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 and the mdash, which is the longer dash rather than the end dash or the hyphen.
-And if you take a typography course at some point you&apos;ll learn all about these different glyphs that we can use when we&apos;re creating content.
+And if you take a typography course at some point you&apos;ll learn all about these different glyphs that we can use when we&apos;re creating content.</p>

-The quote button on the American keyboard anyway, can really represents six different possible characters.
+<p>The quote button on the American keyboard anyway, can really represents
+six different possible characters.
 There&apos;s the straight up and down, double quote, the left curly quote, the right curly quote and then the same thing for the single quotes.
 There&apos;s a straight up and down single quote, left, single curly quote and right single curly quotes, that&apos;s six characters in one key.
-And other languages may have other characters associated with that as well but for English it&apos;s actually six characters.
+And other languages may have other characters associated with that as well but for English it&apos;s actually six characters.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 475.
 (276) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">